th7mo/th7mo.com/git.md

 >  Rename `{repository-name}.git/` to `{repository-name}/.git/` (note the slash `/`).
 > There is also a way to do not rely on GNU Stow but use a bare repository to manage dotfiles.
 > This needs to be researched first.
->
-> Move multiple Git identities to the bottom of the note.

 ## Installation